Travelex Athlete Alliance

 Meet the Athletes

-I chase a sport that has taken me all across the globe on adventures throughout the World Cup circuit.
+I chase a sport that has taken me across the globe on adventures throughout the World Cup circuit.
 Representing Australia as the #1 ranked ski cross athlete in the Southern Hemisphere.
-This chase led me to the pinnacle of the sports world where I proudly wore the green & gold at two Olympics.
-Placing 8th in Korea in2018 sits high on the list of proud moments, but also fuels my drive for a podium result in Beijing for the 2022 Olympic Winter Games.
+This chase led me to the pinnacle of the sports world where I proudly wore the green & gold at three Olympics.
+Placing 8th in Korea in 2018 and 8th in Beijing in 2022 sits high on the list of proud moments.
+Being Australia’s flag bearer at the Beijing 2022 Olympic Games Closing Ceremony is another achievement I am very proud of.

-Outside of skiing, I have a Bachelor of Arts from the university of Melbourne, and recent commenced a masters of commerce at RMIT Online.
+Outside of skiing, I have a Bachelor of Arts from the University of Melbourne and am currently studying for a Master of Commerce at RMIT Online.

 Outside of snowboarding I love to spend time outdoors and stay active wherever I can.
 I believe that I live my life to the fullest by taking every opportunity presented to me and working hard to achieve my dreams and aspirations.
 As a kid, my parents opened the door to every life path possible where I was able to experience the things I love and those not so much.

-As a result I have learned that passion fuels my motivation and that hard work and dedication, with a whole lot of love is what makes someone successful.
+As a result, I have learned that passion fuels my motivation and that hard work and dedication, with a whole lot of love, are what make someone successful.
 I have seen this to be true throughout both my academic and sporting life to date.